-The symbol "¬" when used as a prefix to a predicate indicates the negation of the predicate.
+The symbol "-" when used as a prefix to a predicate indicates the negation of the predicate.
 In this context, in English, the rule may be read as: If "a" is true, and "b" is true, and "c" is true, and "d" is true, then x cannot overtake z.
 Note that the exception condition, that of being slow, is used in its negative form to assert that the vehicle cannot overtake, since this is explicit in the rule.
-It is left to interpretation if a positive rule, specifically allowing the vehicle to overtake is necessary.
-If so, a new rule that allows a vehicle to overtake must be written.
+It is left to interpretation if a positive rule, specifically allowing the vehicle to overtake must be written.
 This would depend on the interpretation of the rule.